If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Search for a psychiatric medication and the results tend to fall into two camps.
 On one side are clinical drug databases, accurate but written for prescribers and pharmacists.
 On the other are forums and wellness content, easy to read but unreliable and often alarming.
 There is very little in the middle: accurate, calm, plainly written, and reviewed by a psychiatrist.

 That middle ground is what PsychiatryRx is for.
-It is written for people who have just been handed a prescription and aren't sure about it, people partway through treatment wondering whether what they feel is normal, people thinking about stopping, and the partners, parents, and friends trying to understand a medication well enough to help.
+People reach for it at specific moments.
+They have just been handed a prescription and aren't sure about it.
+They are a few weeks into treatment and wondering whether what they feel is normal.
+They are weighing two medications, or thinking about stopping one.
+Or they are a partner, a parent, or a friend trying to understand a medication well enough to help.
+The site is built for all of them.

-Every guide on PsychiatryRx is medically reviewed by Shariq Refai, MD, MBA, a board-certified psychiatrist.
-He reviews each page for clinical accuracy before it is published, and his name and the review date appear on the page.
+Every guide on PsychiatryRx is medically reviewed by Shariq Refai, MD, MBA, a board-certified psychiatrist with more than fifteen years of experience.
+He reviews each page for clinical accuracy before it is published, and he is also the medical editor of the related publications AnxietyResource.org, DepressionResource.org, and AnxietyResearch.org.
+You can read his full background, credentials, and books on the medical editor page.